ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 In addition to the JWS `sign` and `verify` interactions, JWP also importantly adds a `prove` processing step for interaction with the algorithm to perform the selective disclosure and privacy-preserving transformations.
 This allows for multi-party interactions where a token is issued from one party, held by another party, then used to generate and present proofs about the token to another verifying party.
 While `sign` only occurs when a JWP is being created, the `prove` and `verify` steps may be safely repeated on a signed JWP (when supported by the algorithm).

-The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a proof value.
+The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
 It does not create or specify any cryptographic protocols, interaction protocols, or custom options for algorithms with additional capabilities.

 Algorithm definitions that support JWPs are being done in separate companion specifications - just as the [JSON Web Algorithms] [@RFC7518] specification does for JWS and JWE [@RFC7516].
 The JSON Proof Algorithms specification defines how an initial set of algorithms are used with JWP.

 # JWP Format

 A JWP always contains a protected header along with one or more payloads.
-The payloads are serialized as an ordered array.
+Each payload is represents an octet string.
+The payloads are then serialized as an ordered array.
+Finally, the JWP contains a representation of a cryptographic proof over the payloads.

-An individual payload MAY contain structured information such as a JSON document or be a simple value such as a number, string, or even a binary image.
-Some algorithms also support payload values that are cryptographic values such as elliptic curve points or blinded secrets.

 ## Protected Header